connorobrien/Pygen/README.md

 <img src="https://raw.githubusercontent.com/connorobrien/Pygen/main/PlaylistExample.png"width="700">
 </p>

+How did the program do?
+Four of the ten artists I had never heard of, and nine out of ten songs were brand new to me.
+The only song I was familiar with, Lazy Eye by the Silversun Pickups, I hadn't listened to since high school (before I used Spotify), so overall I'd say the program did a great job.
+It took an unexpected path into mid 2000's alternative rock that I was pleasantly suprised with.

 <h3> Reflections </h3>

 One of the core problems I encountered in this project was how to practically skew the song recommendations; i.e., how do I make them more or less similar to a user's taste?